zapier/visual-builder/docs/_manage/account-and-team/add-team.md

 5. Click “Edit email domains”
 6. Add/remove the domain(s) to be allowed

-### Joining an Integration Team via Self-Serve Collaborator Access
+### Join an integration team via self-serve Collaborator access
 1. Log into the [Developer Platform](https://zapier.com/app/developer)
 2. Click “Get Access”
 3. Search for and select your integration, then click “Submit”
 4. If the Zapier account you're using is associated with an approved domain, you'll receive an invitation to join via email

-## View and Remove Team Members
+## View and remove team members

 You can view a list of invited team members (both accepted and pending invites) from the “Manage Team” page.
 Admins have the ability to remove team members (both other Admins and Collaborators) from this page.
 Collaborators can only remove other Collaborators.
 You can also remove yourself from the team, regardless of your role.
 It’s important to note that if you are removed as an Admin, you can regain Admin access only if invited by an existing Admin.